 For a personal injury claim to be viable, it must result from someone being hurt after the negligent, reckless, or intentional conduct of another individual or entity.
 Not every personal injury claim is worthy of a legal proceeding seeking to recover damages.
 In many situations, a claim is filed with the insurance company for the liable party (which might be multiple insurance companies).
 More often than not, these claims are settled before going to court.
 Sometimes you have to let a jury hear your case and decide what happens.
-A settlement with the help of a personal injury lawyer might take place at any time during the claims process, up until when the jury hears the case.
+A settlement with the help of a personal injury attorney and car accident lawyer might take place at any time during the claims process, up until when the jury hears the case.

 St Petersburg Personal Injury Claims Legal Grounds

 Negligence leads to most personal injury claims.
 Negligence implies that a person or an employer was obligated to act in a set way to another party but failed in that duty.
 The breach resulted in injuries to the other party.
 This is the most common St Petersburg personal injury action, which covers multiple classes of claims.

-Call our St Petersburg Personal Injury Lawyer Today!
+Call our St Petersburg Personal Injury Attorney and Car Accident Lawyer Today!